InnuendoPi/MQTTDevice4/docs/index.md

 4. PIDmanager

     PID controller configuration page.
 For best results autoTune should find optimale PID values Kp, Ki and Kd.
 Keep in mind: brewing without CBPi requires MQTT disabled (see MQTTsettings!).
     Run Autotune only with a normale average amount of water in your kettle.
 The value AutoTune setpoint is a target temperature.
 AutoTune setpointshould be minimum 10 better 20 degrees above actual water temperature in your kettle.
 If done enable chekcbox "Start PID autotune now".
 Switch to webpage mash and press the power button.
-Autotune takes aprox 5min.
+Autotune takes approx 5min.
 PID values are saved automatically.

     ![misc](img/pidmanager.jpg)